-The ZSSC3026 provides an internal resistive temperature sensor measurement to allow compensation for temperature effects.
+The ZSSC3036 provides an internal temperature sensor measurement to allow compensation for temperature effects.
 See section 1.3 for the temperature sensor resolution.
+The temperature sensor uses bipolar transistors.
+Any transistor circuitry mismatch is suppressed by dynamic element matching technique.
 The temperature output signal is a differential voltage that is adapted by the amplifier for the ADC input.

 For temperature measurements, the ADC offset and amplifier gain setting are defined by IDT.
-The ADC MSB/LSB segmentation is programmable by the user for optimizing resolution or conversion time (see section 2.3.2).
+The ADC MSB/LSB segmentation is programmable by the user for optimizing noise immunity or conversion time (see section 2.3.2).